domoritz/CSE552-Proposal/README.md

 ## Platform

-* Use Myria, the under developing big data management system
+* Use Myria, the under development distributed big data management system

 ## Question we want to answer with our visualization

 * The implicit dependencies between operators
 * What is the bottleneck of the execution?
 Improving which part could best boost the performance?
-* How good is the load balancing.
+* How good is the load balancing?
 If it is skewed, how bad it can affect the performance?

+## Tasks

+* Log events of operators.
+* Collect the logs on one node.
+* Evaluate the logs and write summaries to local database.
+* Visualize query execution on a web page.
+* Analyze the query execution and find patterns that suggest a problem.
+Visualize the problem or give a desciption.

+## Visualization

+* Gantt chart which also shows the hierarchy of the operators and possibly where an operator is executed.

+## Quantitative output

+There will not be a measurable output because